 - Elephants are the largest land mammals on earth

 - Apart from apes (chimps, gorillas, etc) elephants are the most intelligent mammals

-- They are one of the most social animals live in large herds
+- They are one of the most social Tanzania Animals live in large herds

 - The herds are mostly lead by a female elephant